 Few materials are more desirable than glass from a sustainability standpoint.
 This fully recyclable material provides many environmental benefits.
 It mitigates climate change and saves precious natural resources.
-It is also valuable in many applications for its inert nature and it contributes to safeguarding people’s health and well being.
+It is also valuable in many applications for its inert nature and it contributes to safeguarding people’s health and well-being.
 In many of its applications, glass helps save energy.
-For example, it lightens the weight of vehicles through the use of glass fibers in automotive, aviation and other transport modes to reduce fuel consumption.
+For example, it lightens the weight of vehicles through the use of glass fibers in automotive, aviation, and other transport modes to reduce fuel consumption.
 It also helps generate renewable energy through solar-thermal and photovoltaic applications as well as wind turbines.

 Since glass is a fully recyclable material, it saves significant amounts of raw materials and natural resources.
-Glass recycling also helps in saving energy as cullets that melt at a lower temperature than raw materials.
+Glass recycling also helps in saving energy as cullets melt at a lower temperature than raw materials.
 Consequently, less energy is required for the melting process.

 Also, since glass is inert, it preserves taste and vitamins so it is healthier for humans and animals.
 It is also common in the pharmaceutical industry to preserve the properties of medicines.
 And we all recognize the benefits of natural light in our buildings to enhance living and working conditions.